 - a.
-Promote driver safety awareness;
+Promote driver safety awareness:

 - b.
-Reduce frequency and severity of Vehicle collisions;
+Reduce frequency and severity of vehicle collisions;

-- c.
-Maintain standardized procedures for determining preventability of collisions; and
+- Maintain standardized procedures for determining preventability of collisions; and,

 - d.
-Reduce the financial impact of property and liability losses related to Vehicle collisions.
+Reduce the financial impact of property and liability losses related to vehicle collisions.

-- 4. VCRC Membership: The membership of each committee shall be determined by the Location and may include representatives from the following (and other) University departments/groups:
+- 4. VCRC Membership: The membership of each committee shall be determined by the UC Location and may include representatives from the following (and other) University departments/groups:

 - a.
 Risk Management;

 - b.
-Environmental Health & Safety;
+Environmental, Health, and Safety;

 - c.
-Transportation/Fleet & Transit;
+Transportation/Fleet & Transit:

 - d.
 University Police;

 - e.
-Human Resources/Labor Relations;
+Human Resources/Labor Relations:

 - f.
-Employees; and

-- g.
+Employees; and, - g.
 Students.

-The chair must be elected by majority vote of the VCRC Committee.
+The chair shall be elected by majority vote of the VCRC Committee.